EliEladElrom/cra-template-must-have-libraries/template/README.md

 - `yarn test:e2e` - run e2e integration testing with the help of Jest & Puppeteer.
 - `yarn test:e2e-watch` - same as test:e2e just with a watcher.
 - `yarn test:e2e-alone` - stand-alone e2e integration testing NodeJS script for testing using Puppeteer.
+- `test:e2e-watch` - debug your jest tests using the debugger statement, more info [here](https://medium.com/react-courses/six-best-debugging-options-to-crush-your-reacts-bugs-like-a-champion-70b11b6a1a2d).
 - `yarn coverage` - this test is to create a coverage report at needs extra setting in order to work as expected.

 CRA template only support `scripts` and `dependencies` inside generated `package.json`.
 No `devDependencies` is possible on CRA template for now.